dawn-infra-labs/dawn-secure-transport/architecture/ai-routing-architecture.md

 ## Per‑Application Routing

-The AI Routing Engine automatically determines **which applications should use the proxy and which should not**.
+The Intelligent Routing Engine automatically determines **which applications should use the proxy and which should not**.

 ### Why this is necessary
-- Sensitive apps (e.g., Telegram, Signal) must always use proxy
+- Sensitive apps (e.g., messaging platforms) must always use proxy
 - Local apps (e.g., banking, payments) must never use proxy
 - Some apps require dynamic decisions based on server location
 - Reduces unnecessary load on the proxy network